Glass Creek

-Glass Creek is a waterway flowing through the inner-eastern suburbs of Melbourne.
+Glass Creek is a waterway flowing through the middle ring eastern suburbs of Melbourne.
 It is a minor tributary of the Yarra River and now largely runs through a series of underground drains.

 Etymology

 The creek was named after Hugh Glass, a land speculator in the early history of Melbourne, in 1844.
-It was originally referred to as Glass' Creek but the spelling gradually fell out of use in favour of the present-day Glass Creek.
+It was originally referred to as Glass' or Glass's Creek but the spelling gradually fell out of use in favour of the present-day Glass Creek.